YolandaKok/airbnb-microservices-app/README.md

 ```

 ## Db Initialization Data
-* In src/main/resources/sql you can find a script this test data
+* In airbnb-service/src/main/resources/sql you can find a script this test data
 to insert to your database instance (MySQL)
+* You should have created 2 users in advance
+- Happy Coding